numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

   array.
 (The higher precision of the scalar is not ignored.)

 For floating point values, this can lead to lower precision results when working with scalars.
-For integers errors or overflows are possible.
+For integers, errors or overflows are possible.

 To solve this, you may cast explicitly.
 Very often, it may also be a good solution to ensure you are working with Python scalars via ``int()``, ``float()``, or ``numpy_scalar.item()``.

-To track down changes, you can try to use for testing purposes only (use ``warnings.simplefilter`` to raise it as an error for a traceback)::
+To track down changes, you can enable emitting warnings for changed behavior (use ``warnings.simplefilter`` to raise it as an error for a traceback)::

   np._set_promotion_state("weak_and_warn")

-which attempts to give warnings about changed behavior.
+which is useful during testing.
 Unfortunately, running this may flag many changes that are irrelevant in practice.

 .. _migration_windows_int64: